 Tendinitis, as the name implies, is what happens when a tendon gets inflamed.
 This could result from overuse of a tendon, or by having improper form while exercising.

 One common scenario is when you’re trying out a new exercise, and you’re not quite sure how to do it.
 This can happen if you’re at home and there’s no one else to guide you or teach you how to do the exercise without injury.
 If you keep doing it with the wrong form, your tendons could get inflamed.

 Another way that this can happen is if you exercise too vigorously.
 Some types of exercise need to be done slowly and deliberately, such as when you’re lifting weights or doing squats.
-If you try to rush through these exercises, you can potentially overwork your ligaments and cause an injury.
+If you try to rush through these exercises, you can potentially overwork your tendons and cause an injury.